digitaltrails/vdu_controls/README.md

   * The layout of the Preset and Light-Metering dialogs better reflect the the style of the main panel (slightly).
   * The system tray default icon is now primarily monochrome to reflect prevailing desktop aesthetics.
-It's designed to accommodate both dark and light tray backgrounds (as far as is possible).
+It's also been designed to reasobably visible for both dark and light tray backgrounds (as far as is possible).
+  * The program-icon and splash-screen icons have been replaced with SVG versions.
+The new program-icon responds to light/dark theme changes.
   * Tick marks on control-sliders are now optional (see settings).
   * The right-mouse action that could hide the toolbar irretrievably has been disabled.